Bridgestone

 Brand Highlights

-- One of the two largest tire manufacturers globally (competing with Michelin for #1) with operations in 180+ countries
+- One of the two largest tire manufacturers globally, competing with Michelin for the top spot

 - Former exclusive Formula 1 tire supplier (1997-2010) with multiple championships